accounts-js/accounts/README.md

 })();
 ```

-Next you need to configure your existing GraphQL server to authenticate incoming requests by using the context function provided by `accountsBoost`.
-Additionally you may merge your existing GraphQL server schema with the accounts server schema.
+Next, you need to configure your existing GraphQL server to authenticate incoming requests by using the context function provided by `accountsBoost`.
+Additionally, you may merge your existing GraphQL server schema with the accounts server schema.

 ```javascript
 import accountsBoost, { authenticated } from '@accounts/boost';